smart-data-models/dataModel.Environment/ElectroMagneticObserved/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateObserved[string]`: Date and time of this observation represented by an ISO8601 UTC format.
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `dateObserved[date-time]`: Date and time of this observation represented by an ISO8601 UTC format.
 It can be represented by an specific time instant or by an ISO8601 interval to separate attributes `dateObservedFrom`, `dateObservedTo`.   .
-Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateObservedFrom[string]`: Observation period: Start date and time in an ISO8601 UTC format.
+Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateObservedFrom[date-time]`: Observation period: Start date and time in an ISO8601 UTC format.
 The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted.   .
-Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateObservedTo[string]`: Observation period: End date and time in an ISO8601 UTC format.
-The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted.  .
+Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateObservedTo[date-time]`: Observation period: End date and time in an ISO8601 UTC format.
+The attribute can be used in addition to the `dateObserved` attribute when it corresponds to a time interval to be highlighted  .
 Model: [https://schema.org/](https://schema.org/)- `description[string]`: A description of this item  - `eMF[number]`: Level corresponding to the observed survey.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 For instance, **MHz** represents Mega Hertz.   .
 Model: [https://schema.org/Number](https://schema.org/Number)- `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice[*]`: Reference to a [Device](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/doc/spec.md) which captured this observation.  .
-Model: [https://schema.org/URL](https://schema.org/URL)- `refPointOfInterest[*]`: Reference to a [Point Of Interest](https://github.com/smart-data-models/dataModel.PointOfInterest/blob/master/PointOfInterest/doc/spec.md) linked with the observation.  .
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refDevice[*]`: Reference to a [Device](https://github.com/smart-data-models/dataModel.Device/blob/master/Device/doc/spec.md) which captured this observation  .
+Model: [https://schema.org/URL](https://schema.org/URL)- `refPointOfInterest[*]`: Reference to a [Point Of Interest](https://github.com/smart-data-models/dataModel.PointOfInterest/blob/master/PointOfInterest/doc/spec.md) linked with the observation  .
 Model: [https://schema.org/URL](https://schema.org/URL)- `reliability[number]`: Percent for confidence Factor.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 For instance, **P1** represents Percent.   .
 Model: [https://schema.org/](https://schema.org/)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: It has to be ElectroMagneticObserved  .
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: It has to be ElectroMagneticObserved  .
 Model: [https://schema.org/Text](https://schema.org/Text)<!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `dateObserved`  - `eMF`  - `id`  - `location`  - `type`  <!-- /35-RequiredProperties -->